tarantool/doc/doc/reference/tooling/tt_cli/create.rst

     $ tt create vshard_cluster --name app1 -dst /opt/tt/apps/

-The command requests the cluster topology parameters, such as the number of shards or routers, interactively during the execution.
+The command requests cluster topology parameters, such as the number of shards or routers, interactively during the execution.

 To create the application in the ``/opt/tt/apps`` directory with default cluster